Blog

 Most suspects comply when faced with a court order, he said, but the penalties for second and subsequent DWI convictions get stiffer.

 If you or someone you know has been arrested for a DWI, call Harmon Smith & Vourvoulias at 504.717.2093 immediately.
-Our DWI defense attorneys will provide you with the representation you need to protect your rights.
+Our DWI defense attorneys will provide you with the representation you need.